kepra3/kp_dadi/README.md

 ### 1a - Filter your vcf file

-.vcf file was obtained from an [ipyrad assembly]( https://ipyrad.readthedocs.io/en/latest/index.html ) and was filtered to remove low frequency alleles in vcftools as well as other mutliple other steps see Prata et al., (preprint).
+.vcf file was obtained from an [ipyrad assembly]( https://ipyrad.readthedocs.io/en/latest/index.html ) and was filtered to remove low frequency alleles in vcftools as well as other mutliple other steps see Prata et al., (xxxx).

 ```bash
 $ vcftools --vcf agrahno_2c.vcf --min-alleles 2 --max-alleles 2 --mac 3 --recode --stdout > 'agrahno_2d-3.vcf'